Timinator2000/techio-algo-x/19 - 2025 and beyond/03 - picture puzzle.md

 Although I called it a "basic" Algorithm X setup, enumerating all possible actions is challenging.
 Still, I believe getting Algorithm X to work as specified above is a strong approach.
 To solve __Test Case 2__ and __Test Case 6__ requires some problem-space reduction.

+Because I found the problem-space reduction for this puzzle so enjoyable, I am going to share my approach here.
+Before clicking, give it a try on your own.
+I learned a lot comparing my original approach to my new approach that has been <u>heavily</u> influenced by this playground.

 <details>
 <summary>
-Spoiler Alert: Because I found the problem-space reduction for this puzzle so enjoyable, I am going to share my approach here.
-Before clicking, give it a try on your own.
-I learned a lot comparing my original approach to my new approach that has been heavily influenced by this playground.
+Spoiler Alert: Do not click unless you have tried it yourself!
 </summary>

 But I will...

 </details>